-THRUST AREA WORKING O ROUP: Test & Certification CRITICAL TECHNOLOGY: С ommunication, Robust Instrumentation, Robust igh Speed Video)
+THRUST AREA WORKING O ROUP: Test & Certification CRITICAL TECHNOLOGY: Improvement of Efficiency of Test Sites (Wireless Communication, Robust Instrumentation, Robust High Speed Video)

 Advanced infrastructures for aircraft engine testing have been recently built at Thompson (GLACIER) and Winnipeg (TRDC).
 Now there is an opportunity to develop these facilities into the world's finest testing facilities to maximize utilization of these sites.
 Developing leading-edge technologies such as wireless sensors and instrumentation, high-speed imaging, and high-volume data acquisition and transmission would attract new opportunities for Manitoba.
 Such technologies would also potentially benefit other production test cells in Manitoba and elsewhere.